KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 exports.nuxtssr = functions.https.onRequest(app)
 ```

-I won't go into the details but what the function does is on request, it will pass the response and request object to the _nuxt.render(req, res)_ function which will handle the app rendering.
+To sum it up, on each reqest, the function will pass the response and request object to the _nuxt.render(req, res)_ function which will handle the app rendering.

+### Updating the _function_ package.json

 The function will need the same libraries as your nuxt app.
 Copy the package.json dependencies to the functions/package.json dependencies